ArduPilot/ardupilot_wiki/common/source/docs/common-parameter-reset.rst

    consuming.

-Upload the firmware for a completely different vehicle type (I.e. if you were using Copter, now upload the Plane firmware).
+Upload the firmware for a completely different vehicle type (I.e. if you were using Copter, now upload the Rover firmware).
 Reboot the board and let it sit for 30 seconds to clear the EEPROM.
 Then upload the original firmware (i.e. Copter) to the flight controller.